 - General quality of the application: The projects submitted must follow the structure of the template proposed in the CFP and contain all the information and compulsory elements of the application, as indicated in the CFP rules and the letter of invitation for the submission of a full proposal. - Relevance of the proposal: The projects submitted must correspond to the guidelines of themes under which they fall, and must also demonstrate actual relevance by explaining how they fit into the context, how they address local issues and help to fuel local dynamics in favour of socio-economic development respectful of nature and local socio-cultural values. - Clarity of objectives and results: Proposals must state precisely what objectives and results will be sought through the planned investments and activities. - Scaling up: This criterion is in line with the overall objective of the RESILAO project, which is to facilitate the scaling up of instruments, approaches and experiences that contribute to strengthening the resilience of ecosystems and communities in the West African coastal area.
 Applicants should therefore demonstrate how their proposal addresses this dimension of promoting good practices, scaling up successful experiments, sustaining gains and replicating achievements. - Innovation: Priority will be given to projects that are innovative in terms of the techniques used in the project, its organisation, its management, its partnership rationale or its capitalisation approach. - Environmental sustainability: The methods used to exploit natural resources must be respectful of endangered species and conservation measures in force in the areas of activity.
 In addition, the natural resources exploited must be managed in a sustainable way.
 Treatment and packaging processes must not use hazardous products or single-use plastics.
 Zero waste initiatives that incorporate recycling will be encouraged. - Social impact: Projects must demonstrate their impact on socio-economic well-being and support for vulnerable communities.
 Benefit sharing must be considered. - The gender approach: The projects selected will target women's groups and initiatives led by women opinion leaders in rural coastal areas, as well as their contributions to value chains and the production of wealth reinvested locally.
-The projects supported will also focus on young people through their contribution to environmental education and their integration into local development projects and value chains. - Appropriateness of the proposed system of indicators: the indicators chosen and the method for monitoring them must be perfectly feasible in order to ensure that the achievement of expected results can be assessed and to facilitate feedback. - Complementarity and synergy: Although the calls for projects are individualised, complementarities and synergies between the proposed projects and existing initiatives and dynamics will be taken into consideration.
+The projects supported will also focus on young people through their contribution to environmental education and their integration into local development projects and value chains. - Appropriateness of the proposed system of indicators: the indicators chosen and the method for monitoring them must be perfectly feasible in order to ensure that the achievement of expected results can be assessed and to facilitate feedback.
+The indicators proposed in the proposals must align/integrate seamlessly into RESILAO's overall monitoring and evaluation system.
+The list of indicators selected for RESILAO will be communicated to applicants whose concepts have been selected by the selection committee. - Complementarity and synergy: Although the calls for projects are individualised, complementarities and synergies between the proposed projects and existing initiatives and dynamics will be taken into consideration.
 However, an entity may only be leader/head of one project per round of call.
 However, the same entity may be involved in several projects or consortia of partners led by another entity within the same round. - More generally, projects should seek to show that they align with national objectives, and work with public authorities to help them meet their multilateral environmental commitments.